Qasr-e Shirin: Agriculture

 Qasr-e Shirin is especially known for its date palm trees and lemon.
-The agriculture organization of Qasr-e Shirin is building the biggest garden in the middle east.
+The agricultural organization of Qasr-e Shirin is building the biggest garden in the Middle East.

 Border trade

-Qasr-e Shirin has for long played an important economical role in the region.
-A large share of the country's exports to Iraq is done via Qasr-e Shirin with its two main border terminals Parviz border and Khosravi.
-In the Iranian calendar year 1393 (21 March 2014-20 March 2015) commodities worth $1.9 billion were exported to Iraq through the border crossings of Qasr-e Shirin.
+Qasr-e Shirin has for long played an important economic role in the region.
+A large share of the country's exports to Iraq pass through the city, with its two main border terminals Parviz border and Khosravi.
+In the Iranian calendar year 1393 (21 March 2014 – 20 March 2015), commodities worth $1.9 billion were exported to Iraq through the border crossings of Qasr-e Shirin.
 There are trading companies active in doing exports to Iraq.

-Parviz border crossing (Persian: گذرگاه مرزی پرویز) is located to the northwest at a 5 Kms distance from the city center.
-It was established in 1997.
-The reason for being named so is a village by the same name on the Kurdish Iraq side of the border.About 50 percent of Iran’s non-oil products are being exported to Iraq via Parviz border crossing, a major land route for trade.
-On average, 800-1,200 trucks carrying Iranian goods pass Parviz border crossing and head for Iraq daily.Also, an average of 500 tankers import fuel from Iraq's Kurdistan region to Parviz border per day and return to Iraq after being discharged at Iran's southern ports.
-According to Yavar Mohammadi, one governor of the western Iranian city of Qasr-e Shirin, Parviz border crossing plays a significant role in the prosperity of the Iranian economy, Kermanshah Province in particular.
-Parviz border crossing has been named the most active trade checkpoint out of 86 crossings between Iran and Iraq.
-It has put thosands of Iranians to work.
-In the year (March 2021-22), exports to Iraq from this terminal stood at 2.53 million tons worth $1.02 billion.
+Established in 1997, Parviz border crossing (Persian: گذرگاه مرزی پرویز) is located to the northwest at 5 kilometers from the city center.
+The source of its name is a village by the same name on the Kurdish Iraq side of the border.
+About 50 percent of Iran's non-oil products are being exported to Iraq via Parviz border crossing, a major land route for trade.
+On average, 800-1,200 trucks carrying Iranian goods pass the crossing and continue on to Iraq daily.

+An average of 500 tankers import fuel from Iraq's Kurdistan region to Parviz border daily and return to Iraq after being discharged at Iran's southern ports.
+According to Yavar Mohammadi, one governor of the western Iranian city of Qasr-e Shirin, Parviz border crossing plays a significant role in the prosperity of the Iranian economy in general and Kermanshah province in particular.
+The border crossing has been named the most active trade checkpoint out of 86 crossings between Iran and Iraq.
+It has put thousands of Iranians to work.
+In the year March 2021 – 2022, exports to Iraq from this terminal stood at 2.53 million tons worth $1.02 billion.

 Tourism

-Qasr-e Shirin & Khosravi
+Qasr-e Shirin and Khosravi

-Qasr-e Shirin and Khosravi have many modern and chic hotels and restaurants, with five three-star hotels and other two-star hotels, serving both pilgrims to Iraq's holy Shia shrines and tourists and businessmen visiting the city.
-Because of Khosravi border closure to caravan pilgrims from June 2013 till September 2019 and again during the coronavirus pandemic, which the hospitality industry is heavily dependent on, the industry went through recession.
-However, Iran and Iraq reached an agreement to resume the regular dispatching of caravan pilgrims starting 21 November 2022 from Khosravi border crossing.
+Qasr-e Shirin and Khosravi have many modern hotels and restaurants, with five three-star hotels and other two-star hotels, serving both pilgrims to Iraq's holy Shia shrines and tourists and businessmen visiting the city.
+Because of the Khosravi border closure from June 2013 to September 2019 to caravan pilgrims (upon whom the hospitality industry is heavily dependent), and again during the coronavirus pandemic, the industry experienced a recession.

+Iran and Iraq reached an agreement to resume the regular dispatching of caravan pilgrims starting 21 November 2022 from Khosravi border crossing.
 Religious tourists from northern, northwestern and central Iranian provinces are to be dispatched to Iraq after spending one night at Qasr-e Shirin and Khosravi hotels.
-Hotels in the area include: